ZheFrench/RNASEQ-1/ALIGNEMENT.md

 - name of analyse
 - ...

 See config directory.
 You will find an example called paired.set1_align.json for a test dataset.

+## Set up init.json

+For the alignement part, tpmcalculator and salmon path are the only ones that are really used from this file.

+## Modified hard coded stuffs in alignement.py

+There is a path to a temporary directory used by STAR that is hard coded in alignement.py that need to be modified directly in the code.

 ## Launch Alignment